ringwormGO-organization/Termi/CONTRIBUTING.md

 6. In `main.cpp` add your command and path to executable :)
 7. Some Windows application (compiled with MSVC using command line) use Linux executable.
 They are same for both platform.
 8. Package Manager has own folder.

+# Code organization (new)
+1. `Termi` for Windows directory contains Visual Studio solution.
+In `x64\Release` is `Programs` directory.
+2. There is code to compile binaries.
+3. To compile Windows installer, change path to your own and "real" `Programs` directory cut into new `Programs` directory.
+4. Package Manager has own folder.

 # Coding sytle for Pull Requests
 ### Indentation and line width